-The risk to life is considered acceptable for Hazards A and B under existing conditions, but is determined to be a moderate risk for the proposed development and surface profile.
+The risk to life is considered acceptable for Hazards A and B under existing conditions, but unacceptable for a "New Constructed Slope" or "New Development".
 This assessment is based on the AGS tolerable risk criteria under section 8.2 (Australian Geomechanics Society Landslide Taskforce.
 2007).

-Foundations for the proposed development should all be embedded in the weathered ROCK.
+Therefore, foundations for the proposed development should be embedded in the weathered ROCK.